 If you've had more than one job, chances are you'll have more than one superannuation account and you'll be paying multiple super fees.

 Rolling over or transferring your existing superannuation funds to Virgin Money Super is simple.
-From your Virgin Money Super online account head to the ‘Rollovers‘ section and consolidate all of your super accounts into your new Virgin Money Super account.
+From your Virgin Money Super online account head to the ‘Find my Super‘ section and consolidate all of your super accounts into your new Virgin Money Super account.
 No paperwork or hassle.

 Change your investment mix anytime